RD-180: Replacement options for the RD-180

-The combustion chambers of the RD-180 share a single turbopump unit, much like in its predecessor, the four-chambered RD-170.
-The RD-180 is fueled by an RP-1/LOX mixture and uses an extremely efficient, high-pressure staged combustion cycle.
-The engine runs with an oxidizer-to-fuel ratio of 2.72 and employs an oxygen-rich preburner, unlike typical fuel-rich US designs.
-The thermodynamics of the cycle allow an oxygen-rich preburner to give a greater power-to-weight ratio, but with the drawback that high-pressure, high-temperature gaseous oxygen must be transported throughout the engine.
-The movements of the engine nozzles are controlled by four hydraulic actuators.
-The engine can be throttled from 47% to 100% of nominal thrust.

 Applications

 During the early 1990s, General Dynamics Space Systems Division (later purchased by Lockheed Martin) acquired the rights to use the RD-180 in the Evolved Expendable Launch Vehicle (EELV) and the Atlas program.
 As these programs were conceived to support United States Government launches, as well as commercial launches, it was also arranged for the RD-180 to be co-produced by Pratt & Whitney.
-However, all production to date has taken place in Russia.
-The engine is currently sold by a joint venture between the Russian developer and producer of the engine NPO Energomash and Pratt & Whitney, called RD Amross.
+However, all production took place in Russia.
+The engine was sold by a joint venture between the Russian developer and producer of the engine NPO Energomash and Pratt & Whitney, called RD Amross.

 The RD-180 was first deployed on the Atlas IIA-R vehicle, which was the Atlas IIA vehicle with the Russian (hence the R) engine replacing the previous main engine.
 This vehicle was later renamed the Atlas III.
 An additional development program was undertaken to certify the engine for use on the modular Common Core Booster primary stage of the Atlas V rocket.